AzureDevOps3/duffney.github.io/_drafts/2020-03-12-usingANSIescapeSequencesPowerShell.md

 # Moving the Cursor

 ANSI sequences can do more than just modify the style of text.
 ANSI also supports cursor movement.
 While I'm not sure of the practical usage of this in a PowerShell script, it is fun to play around with.
 Using `` `e[1m$pwd`e[2A;sleep 5`` as an example sequence you can see the curious position change.
-As you learned perviously the first sequence `` `e[1m$pwd`` is bolding the font and then outputting the variable `$pwd`.
+As you learned previously the first sequence `` `e[1m$pwd`` is bolding the font and then outputting the variable `$pwd`.
 The second sequence `` `e[2A`` is what is moving the cursor position.
 The number `2` is defining how many positions to move the cursor and `A` is an ANSI function for cursor up.
 Normally this would happen so fast you wouldn't be able to see it.
 To take care of that the `sleep 5` is pausing the output for 5 seconds so you can see the cursor move.

 _Learn more about ANSI cursor positioning [here](http://ascii-table.com/ansi-escape-sequences.php)._